MaddinJay/ABAPConf24---UNIT-Test-Your-Business-Objects/README.md

 Clone that repo to your SAP system and train yourself by using the presentation and Commit history of this repo.

+**Important:**
+This repo here does not contain all objects which Christian provided in his repo.
+So, clone his repo and work on that one to improve your clean coder skills.
+Use this repo to look into the commit history or adapted classes to get the idea how to build the UNIT test methods on your own.

 Or...

 ---